 Signing the back of your credit card is always better than not, without exception.
-It’s another step provided by your credit card company to try and keep your personal information as safe as possible.
+It’s another step your credit card company uses to try and keep your personal information as safe as possible.
 When used in conjunction with the card verification value (CVV) on your card, it creates a line of defense should a fraudster try to swipe your plastic.

 While the signature itself doesn’t protect you, the ability for a salesman to match it to your existing official signatures is where its value lies.
 This is done most commonly with your driver’s license, or if you’re abroad, your passport is a fine stand-in.
 In other words, taking a few seconds to sign that little black or white strip could be the difference between your identity being stolen and not.